William 'Willis Addison' Pitre

 Obituaries for the children:

-Charles Levy Pitre: The Times (Shreveport, LA), Sunday, 9 May 1999: (photo) Shreveport, LA - Services for Charles Levi Pitre, 84, will be held at 10 a.m., Monday, May 10, 1999 at Rose-Neath's Southside Chapel.
+Charles Levi Pitre: The Times (Shreveport, LA), Sunday, 9 May 1999: (photo) Shreveport, LA - Services for Charles Levi Pitre, 84, will be held at 10 a.m., Monday, May 10, 1999 at Rose-Neath's Southside Chapel.
 Officiating will be Rev. Steve Slaughter, Chaplain pf Shreveport Bossier Hospice.
 Burial will be in Forest Park West.
 The family will receive friends on Sunday from 4 p.m. until 7 p.m. at the funeral home.
 Mr. Pitre, a native and lifelong resident of Shreveport, LA, died Friday, May 7, 1999.
 He was a carpenter and salesman.
 Mr. Pitre was a member of Westview Christian Church and a veteran of the U.S. Navy, World War II.
 He was preceded in death by one granddaughter, Amy Pitre.
 Mr. Pitre is survived by his wife of 56 years, Ada Lou Pitre of Shreveport, LA; one son, Robert A. Pitre and friend, Jimmie Strange of Stonewall, LA; two daughters, Peggy D. Richard and husband, Don of Broken Arrow, OK and Cynthia A. Bond and husband, Ken of Sugar Land, TX; five grandchildren, Heather Pitre, Steve Bond, Travis Bond, Jennifer Richard and Kayla Boyle; four great-grandchildren, Amber Robertson, Gary Robertson, Sophia Richard and Taylor Bond; two step-great-grandchildren, Ashley and Abbey Boyle.
 Family suggests that memorials be made to the Shreveport-Bossier Hospice Program.
 The family would like to express a special thanks to all members of the Shreveport-Bossier Hospice for their kindness and support to Mr. Pitre and the family.

 Back one generation to parents of William 'Willis Addison' Pitre